 Add about half a cup of Knorr Homestye Chicken Stock that has been dissolved in hot water and a 2 tsp of Worcestershire sauce.
 Stir and let liquid reduce, it only takes a few minutes.
 Taste an onion or mushroom, add more Worcestershire if needed (a little at a time).
 Add salt and pepper to taste and top your favorite steak!

 The second recipe I made was the homemade chicken gravy.
 I forgot to take pictures while making it but here is how I made it.
 It's easy!

 Over medium heat get a medium sautee pan hot.
 Put 4 TBSP of butter in pan and melt then add 4 TBSP of flour.
 Stir together with a whisk until combined.
-Keep stirring until the flour doesn't look white anymore, it will look golden or tan but darker than the color of butter.
-This gets the 'flour' taste out.
+Keep stirring until the flour doesn't look white anymore, it will start looking brown - remember whatever color the butter & flour are is what color your gravy will be.
 Clumping is going to happen, no big deal.
 Slowly whisk in about 1 1/2 - 2 cups of Knorr Homestyle Chicken Stock (that has been already disolved), about a half a cup at at time.
 Keep whisking until lumps are gone and gravy thickens.
 If too thick, just add more stock.
 Add salt and pepper to taste.